 This is what a typical "fail to feed" jam looks like when using light loads.

+shooting loads.
 However, as hot as these loads are, they didn’t always operate the AR-15 action.
-To avoid intermittant "fail to feed" jams, I had to use my AR-15 in single shot mode.
+I originally tuned my rifle for 69 gr Sierra Match King bullets.

 "Fail to feed" symptoms are very common, because most semi-auto actions rely on your ammo to operate the action.
 This means that your ammo